miguelaristizabal/CHELSA_Download/README.md

 ## CHELSA Download CLI

+Download present and past bioclim rasters from [CHELSA](https://www.chelsa-climate.org/) efficiently and only for a region of your choosing.

 CHELSA distributes global GeoTIFFs in public cloud buckets.
-Pulling those multi‑GB rasters every time you need a small Area of Interest (AOI) is wasteful—especially for the massive TraCE21k archive. `chelsa-download` bundles rclone remotes, curated file lists, and an AOI-first download pipeline so that you only fetch, clip, and keep what you actually need.
+Pulling those multi‑GB rasters every time you need a small Area of Interest (AOI) is wasteful, especially for the massive TraCE21k archive. `chelsa-download` bundles rclone remotes, curated file lists, and an AOI-first download pipeline so that you only fetch, clip, and keep what you actually need.

 ---